-The Community Research Consultant works in close collaboration with other OHSU services, investigators, the IRB and the Community Research Coalition Hub, and is therefore willing to provide referrals to additional internal and external resources, as applicable.
+The Community Research Navigator works in close collaboration with other OHSU services, investigators, the IRB and the Community Research Hub, and is therefore willing to provide referrals to additional internal and external resources, as applicable.

 Collaboratively developed instructions and community focused resources are available on the OHSU Research Integrity website.

 In order to schedule a consultation, please send an email to Paige Farris with the following information

 - The goals or purpose of the project,

 - Which entities are involved in the project,